treszkai/treszkai.github.io/README.md

 ## Thanks goes to

- - GitHub, for hosting it for free;
+ - GitHub, for the free hosting;
- - [Pelican](https://github.com/getpelican/pelican) developers, for the static site generator;
+ - [Pelican](https://github.com/getpelican/pelican) developers, for the static site generator.
- - the Pelican theme developer.